Top 10 Tips for Transitioning to a New Job

 A training curriculum should be available within the first few days of beginning a new role.
 As well as the required training, look for opportunities to expand your knowledge and experience.
 Be candid with your line manager; if there is a particular skill you would like to acquire while working in your role, let them know.

-Managers are often impressed with employees who wish to develop.
+Company managers are often impressed with people who wish to develop.
 If you a working on a particularly challenging task, take it as an opportunity to learn from colleagues and build your experience.
 The more confident you feel with the training material, the more likely you will excel in your new role.

 Hard work pays off.
 Whenever you are recognized by a colleague or manager, make sure to keep a record of it.
 Save copies of positive communications in a specific folder; you can give it a modest name if you wish!

 As uncomfortable as you may be to shout about your achievements, having a record of them is helpful during the annual review process, as well as occasions in the future when you may be a candidate for promotion.
 Allow your work to speak for itself on a day-to-day basis, but do not be afraid to take pride in your accomplishments at the right time.

 While it is not advisable to engage in gossip or inappropriate criticism in your new role, if you do discover a process that is inefficient, a practice that can be improved, or a situation that places employees in danger, don’t be afraid to speak up.
 Raise the issue with your line manager in the first instance, and work with them to suggest an improvement.
 If a safety issue arises, escalate to the responsible person or department.
 No one wants to feel lost in the workplace, so speak up when you need support.

 Finally, enjoy your new role!
 Remember that you have earned your place; embrace your career change, take pride in your work, and appreciate the brand-new challenges ahead.
 Continue to grow and work on your skills, and challenge yourself to always do better.
 Lastly, enjoy your new colleagues and the relationships you will form with them while working together.